 Chef Bock has served on the Resort Food Executives Committee since 1985, a committee aimed at promoting culinary apprenticeship programs and the American Culinary Federation.
 In addition, Chef Bock has served on the Northampton Community College’s advisory board for the past six years.
 Most recently, Chef Bock joined the Bethlehem Vocational-Technical Bridges Foundation, a scholarship program dedicated to providing deserving students the ability and financial support to fulfill career aspirations.

 Jason Lonigro has touched every facet of the restaurant business.
 Lonigro began his career in high school at a Café Degas in New Orleans, Louisiana.
 After getting a job as a server at Emeril’s Restaurant in New Orleans, Lonigro was promoted to floor manager in 2003.
 Over the next decade, Lonigro established his seniority at several Emeril restaurant locations including Emeril’s NOLA, Emeril’s Delmonico and Emeril’s Gulf Coast Fish House – to name a few.
 In 2007, the well-respected restaurateur accepted the position of General Manager at Emeril’s Fish House Gulf Coast at twenty-five years old.
 Lonigro went on to become the General Manager at Emeril’s Chop House from 2009 to 2013.
-In 2015, he returned as the General Manager of Emeril’s Chop House at Sands Bethlehem.
+In 2015, he returned as the General Manager of Emeril’s Chop House at Wind Creek Bethlehem.

 In addition to operating award-winning restaurants, Lonigro recently attended and passed the BAR 5-Day™, an instructive program that teaches attendees the pedigree and use of distilled spirits that form the foundation of cocktails.
 The program accepts a mere 65 individuals each year.